WintonCentre/predict-prostate/README.md

 > You will need to edit the URL in the publish script so it syncs to your server.

-## Development Prerequisites and workflow
+## Development prerequisites and workflow

-Install JDK 8 and leiningen 2.7.1 or later.
+Install JDK 11 and leiningen 2.7.1 or later.
 See details above.

 In development, we now use `Shadow-cljs` instead of `Figwheel`to create either the app or the editor build.
-Whenever code changes, it is recompiled and reloaded into the running program without the need for a screen refresh.
+Whenever code changes, it is recompiled and reloaded into the running program without the need for a screen refresh (hot-reloading).
 We generate a source-map for chrome developer tools so code may be inspected and exercised in the browser in javascript or clojurescript.
 Similarly, we use the [binaryage devtools](https://github.com/binaryage/cljs-devtools) to allow easy navigation through either javascript or clojurescript data structures.

 However as in all clojure programming, the main development tool is the REPL (Read Evaluate Print Loop) ideally one which supports code